-- Quoted securities include Common or Preference Shares & Mutual Fund that are traded in the secondary market. - Unquoted securities are categorized as banking book equity exposures which are further subdivided into two groups: unquoted securities which are invested without any expectation that these will be quoted in near future i.e. held to maturity (HTM)

-and securities that are acquired under private placement or IPO and are going to be traded in the secondary market after completing required formalities.
+- Quoted securities include Common shares, Mutual funds listed with Stock Exchanges.
+These instruments are categorized as trading book assets.
+Investment in trading book includes securities holding for capital gains, dividend income and securities holding for strategic reasons. - ☐ Unquoted securities are categorized as banking book equity exposures which are further subdivided into two groups: unquoted securities which are invested without any expectation that these will be quoted in near future i.e. held to maturity (HTM) and securities that are acquired under private placement or IPO and are going to be traded in the secondary market after completing required formalities.
 Usually these securities are held for trading (HFT) or investment for making capital gains.